 - If we want to see the snapshot details then we need to run the following expression:

-Above expression provides us the snapshot details like version, list of indices, start time, end time, duration in milis etc.
+The above expression provides us the snapshot details like version, list of indices, start time, end time, duration in milis, etc.

 - We can restore the snapshot by appending the _restore endpoint after the snapshot name.

 We can test the restore process by first creating some indices, taking their snapshot, and then deleting those indices.
 After this, we can restore the snapshot to get the indices that we have deleted.
 I hope you can now create the snapshots and can restore them, in case of any query please leave your comment.

 Configure Logstash to push MySQL data into Elasticsearch